Azubi-Africa/Career_Accelerator_LP2-Classifcation/README.md

     Import all relevant libraries and conduct all checks to make the data ready for future Analysis.

--   **Good:** Imported some libraries and implemented few steps to check the quality of data.
+-   **Good:** Stated hypothesis and implemented few steps to check the quality of data.

--   **Fair:** Didn't perform adequate steps in preprocessing the data.
+-   **Fair:** Didn't perform adequate steps in preprocessing the data and also ignored hypothesis.

 **NB:** Quality checks should involve checking data types, missing values, and dealing with class imbalance.